MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 When you have picked two, annotate them both with prokka using the following command.
 Make sure the path to the genome is right (`GENOME_BIN`) and use the genus level annotation of the MAG as `GENOME_NAME`.

 And of course allocate some resources: 4 CPUs, 20Gb of memory and 1 hour.
-It takes around 15-20 min per genome.
+It takes few minutes per genome.

 ```bash
 sinteractive -A project_2001499 ...